 It’s not nice.
 It’s painful, frustrating and stressful.
 I get by on a concoction of pain killers, antihistamines, vitamins and minerals and omega oil supplements in the vain hope that my skin will realise it’s getting some goodness.
 I drink plenty of water and try to get plenty of sleep, keep the eczema clean and moisturised but sometimes it decides it’s here to stay for longer than I planned for!

-I often forget what it’s like for my husband to live with me when eczema strikes.
+It’s easy to forget our partners and family when eczema strikes.
 When I’m good I’m very very good, but when I’m bad I’m horrid!
 If I’m not sleeping, neither is he.
 If I’m in pain and upset, he is usually the one who gets the brunt of my sharp tongue.
-Through thick and thin he is there for me though.
-He rarely complains and supports me as much as he can, short of organising a skin transplant.
-When he asks me, “What can I do to help?” and I demand, “New skin please, NOW!
+Through thick and thin they are there for me though.
+My ex rarely complained and supported me as much as he could, short of organising a skin transplant.
+When he asked me, “What can I do to help?” and I demand, “New skin please, NOW!
 Like yours please but minus the bristles.”
-He will laugh, hug me and it is a bit better, but I know noone can change my atopic skin.
+He will laugh, hug me and it is a bit better, but I know no one can change my atopic skin.

 I am telling myself I won’t let my skin get so ravaged and damaged again before seeking help.
 I’m pretty sure I will though, it seems the memory fades and living with eczema you get used to ignoring the itch and using natural things to try to keep it at bay.
 Allergies too don’t help.
 Often a mild reaction to a trace of an allergen will cause itchy skin and hives.
 If I can ignore it sometimes the lumps will recede fairly quickly without too much discomfort.
 Sometimes though it’s not allergies, it’s just eczema, an unwelcome guest who never announces his arrival, nor books to stay, just turns up unannounced and always outstays his welcome.
 Sorry boys but eczema is a man!